MCG crowd of 78,113 fans tops post-COVID world record

 After COVID-19 put a line through the 2020 blockbuster, 78,113 fans – a world record since the pandemic began – turned out to watch Collingwood and Essendon play.

-The crowd comfortably topped the 67,000 that attended a Twenty20 cricket match between India and England in Ahmedabad last month.
+The crowd comfortably topped the 67,000 that attended a Twenty20 cricket match between India and England in Ahmedabad in March.

 Today’s official crowd is 78,113.